rmjarvis/TreeCorr/README.rst

     pip install TreeCorr --install-option="--prefix=PREFIX"

-This would install the executables into ``PREFIX/bin`` and the python module into ``PREFIX/lib/python2.7/site-packages``.
+This would install the executables into ``PREFIX/bin`` and the Python module into ``PREFIX/lib/python2.7/site-packages``.